 Image: Bottega Gallery (c)

-Application period for the fifth MUHi (Young Ukrainian Artists) competition has been extended until 31 May 2015.
+Applications for the fifth MUHi (Young Ukrainian Artists) competition opened on 3 March 2015.

 MUHi is the first independent nationwide competition for young Ukrainian artists under the age of 35 launched in 2009 on the initiative of Marina Shcherbenko, the founder and curator of Bottega Gallery and Shcherbenko Art Centre.